Tommy McHale

-Tommy McHale is an English former professional footballer who played as a full back.
+Thomas Anthony McHale (born 3 September 1951) is an English former professional footballer who played as a full back.

 Career

 McHale made 38 appearances in the Football League for Bradford City between 1971 and 1973.
 He also played non-league football with Prescot Cables and Wigan Athletic.
 He played two Northern Premier League games for Wigan before leaving the club.